desktopui/silver-bullet/docs/electron.md

 </nav>
 ```

-It's all done in Styled Components and React fully supports `aria-` attributes.
+It's all done in styled-components and React fully supports `aria-` attributes.

 So we hide `#` and `we` (needed for the compact mode), and now it looks like menu, and user knows what to expect: